ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.places/README.md

 [![AppVeyor](https://ci.appveyor.com/api/projects/status/eobyt279ncmd9qbi/branch/master?svg=true)](https://ci.appveyor.com/project/iobroker-community-adapters/iobroker-places/branch/master)

 ## Description
-This is an ioBroker adapter for processing location information messages which should contain a user, a geoposition and a timestamp as minimum.
+This is an ioBroker adapter for processing location information messages which should contain a user, a geo-position and a timestamp as minimum.
 The adapters analyzes whether the location information is within a radius around the location configuration of ioBroker or optional other places.

 ## Configuration

 There is just one mandatory configuration value: the radius (meters) which will be used to identify the current location of a user.
 The location of ioBroker is used to identify users being "at home", other places can be added as part of the configuration.

 * **Radius** (_mandatory_) should be the radius in meters used to check whether the user is at a specific place (home or custom).
 * **Name for home** can be used to set a custom name for the home place.

-* **Google Maps API key** will be used for enabling geocoding.
+* **Google Maps API key** will be used for enabling geo-coding.
 A missing API key will be fetched from a configured vis-map instance (if available) when configuration page has been opened.

-* **Google Maps Geocoding** can be activated to get a real address and an elevation for a provided geoposition.
+* **Google Maps Geocoding** can be activated to get a real address and an elevation for a provided geo-position.
 * **Places** is a flexible list containing custom places where each place should have valid values for name, latitude and longitude.
 * **Users** is a flexible list containing user mappings.

 ## Usage